-Stagecoach Theatre Arts Limited (“Stagecoach”) is a limited company incorporated in England and Wales (Company number 02924719).
+Stagecoach Performing Arts Limited (“Stagecoach”) is a limited company incorporated in England and Wales (Company number 02924719).

 If you have any questions regarding how we use your personal data, please contact us at:

 Address: 12th Floor, Export House, 5 Henry Plaza, Victoria Way, Way, Woking, GU21 6QX

 Telephone: (0800) 915 0199